 Spacecraft have instruments that help them take pictures and collect information in space.
 But they need electricity to power those instruments and send the information back to Earth.
 Where does the power come from?

 The answer is that it depends on the mission.
 To choose the best power system for a spacecraft, engineers have to think about several things.
 Some factors they consider are: where the spacecraft is traveling, what it plans to do there and how long it will need to work.

 One source of power is the Sun.

 Energy from the Sun (solar power)

 Solar power is energy from the Sun.
 Spacecraft that orbit Earth, called satellites, are close enough to the Sun that they can often use solar power.
-These spacecraft have solar panels which convert the Sun's energy into electricity.
+These spacecraft have solar panels which convert the Sun's energy into electricity that powers the spacecraft.

 The electricity from the solar panels charges a battery in the spacecraft.
 These batteries can power the spacecraft even when it moves out of direct sunlight.

 Solar energy has also been used to power spacecraft on Mars.
 NASA's Mars Exploration Rovers, Spirit and Opportunity, and Mars’ Phoenix lander all used power from solar panels and so does the InSight lander.